sayadennis/sayadennis.github.io/_projects/1_methylation.md

 #### Challenges & What I Learned

 One of the biggest challenges of this project was the analysis design.
 Having 5 categories of tissues, there are technically 10 different binary comparisons that you could make.
 We tried many different comparisons and eventually landed on the TPxA, but even then, we had to look at "differences of differences" sometimes to really get to what was happening in our data.
+There were many other challenges and exciting findings in this project, which I expect to be able to share soon when this work is published!